 The Council for International Education oversees Australia's role in international education and training.

-The Council is currently overseeing the development of a new Australian Strategy for International Education 2021-2030.
+Find out more about the Australian Strategy for International Education 2021-2030.

 The Council provides an annual progress report to the Prime Minister: